ksh277/pixel1/replit.md

 - **Empty State Enhancement**: Applied dark mode styling to empty wishlist state with proper text contrast
 - **Loading State**: Updated loading state header and skeleton components with dark mode support
 - **Visual Consistency**: All wishlist page elements now properly support dark mode with unified color scheme

+### 2025-01-21: Complete Dark Mode Color Unification - #1a1a1a Implementation
+- **Unified Dark Mode Color Scheme**: Successfully changed all dark mode colors to #1a1a1a across the entire platform
+- **CSS Variables Update**: Updated shadcn/ui dark mode CSS variables to use HSL(0, 0%, 10.2%) for consistent #1a1a1a color
+- **Global Color Replacement**: Used automated search and replace to update all hardcoded dark mode colors:
+  - Changed #0f172a, #1e2b3c, #0d1b2a, #333D4D, #1F2D4A, #3F4C5F to #1a1a1a
+  - Updated dark:bg-gray-900, dark:bg-gray-800, dark:bg-slate-800 to dark:bg-[#1a1a1a]
+- **Component-Wide Application**: Updated all pages and components including:
+  - Products, CommunityDesignShare, CommunityEvents, Resources pages
+  - All community pages (/community/*, /events, /resources)
+  - Login pages, cart pages, admin pages
+  - Header, Footer, Layout components
+- **Background Consistency**: Applied #1a1a1a to body.dark, card backgrounds, and all UI components
+- **Preserved Functionality**: Maintained all existing hover effects, transitions, and interactive elements
+- **User Experience**: Achieved complete visual consistency across light/dark mode themes